Boulder darter

-The boulder darter (Etheostoma wapiti) species of freshwater ray-finned fish, a darter from the subfamily Etheostomatinae, part of the family Percidae, which also contains the perches, ruffes and pikeperches.
+The boulder darter (Etheostoma wapiti) is a species of freshwater ray-finned fish, a darter from the subfamily Etheostomatinae, part of the family Percidae, which also contains the perches, ruffes and pikeperches.
 It is endemic to Alabama and Tennessee in the United States, where it occurs in the Elk River system and Shoal Creek.
 It is found in small rivers and fast-flowing streams, at least 2 ft deep, with boulders or a rocky base.
 It feeds on aquatic insect larvae but little is known of its natural history.
 The population trend of this fish is unknown but it is affected by a rise in siltation and the impoundment of water within its range by the building of dams.
 The International Union for Conservation of Nature has assessed its conservation status as being "vulnerable".

 Description

 The boulder darter grows up to 7.6 cm (3 inches) long and is olive to gray in color.
 Little is known about its life history.
 It probably spawns in the spring months of April and May.